q3769/conseq4j/README.md

 summoned.
 All tasks sumbitted to that executor, no matter when or how many, are considered part of the the same sequence indexed by the key, therefore, executed sequentially in exactly the same order as submitted.

-There is no limit on the total number of sequence keys or sequential executors the API client can summon.
+There is no limit on the total number of sequence keys the API client can use to summon executors.
 Behind the scenes, tasks of different sequence keys will be managed to execute in parallel, by a thread pool of configurable size.